United Nations Democracy Fund: UNDEF support and funding

 UNDEF grants range from US$100,000 to US$300,000.
 Project proposals are subject to a highly rigorous and competitive selection process, as UNDEF receives an average of about 2,000-3,000 proposals a year and only some 50-60 are selected.

 Funding

 UNDEF subsists entirely on voluntary contributions from governments. in 2010, it surpassed US$110 million in cumulative contributions from 39 countries, including a wide range of non-traditional donor countries in Africa, Asia, and Latin America.
 In 2015, it reached almost $170 million in contributions and counted more than 40 countries as donors.
 Contributions to UNDEF qualify as Official Development Assistance, and several donors choose to make multi-year commitments.
-The United States remains the largest donor.
+The United States remained the largest donor until 2026 when US President Donald Trump announced end of US support.

 Governance

 As a Secretary-General's Trust Fund located within the United Nations Secretariat, UNDEF falls under the direct authority of the UN Secretary-General.
 The secretary-general is guided by the UNDEF Advisory Board, which consists of the seven biggest UNDEF donor countries—as of 2010, the United States, India, Japan, Qatar, Germany, Australia and Spain; six States from different regions, chosen for their proven commitment to democracy; two representatives of civil society organizations; and three individuals, including the chair of the board.
 Since 2007, the chair has been Professor Michael Doyle of Columbia University, a former UN assistant secretary-general for policy planning under secretary-General Kofi Annan.
 All members serve for a two-year term.

 Within the UN Secretariat, the UNDEF Programme Consultative Group serves as UN inter-agency mechanism that provides expert advice, including on recommendations for project selection.
 It comprises the Department of Political Affairs, the Department of Peacekeeping Operations, the Office of the High Commissioner for Human Rights, the Peacebuilding Support Office, the UN Development Programme, the UN Development Fund for Women and the UN Office on Drugs and Crime.

 To ensure low overheads, the UNDEF office is managed by a small team of four professionals, led (since 2007) by Roland Rich of Australia, a former diplomat and director of the Centre for Democratic Institutions at Australian National University.